-Heritable traits are predominantly encoded within genomic DNA, but it is now appreciated that epigenetic information is also inherited through DNA methylation, histone modifications and RNA.
-Indeed, examples of transgenerational epigenetic inheritance via the germline has been documented in plants and animals (1).
+Heritable traits are predominantly encoded within genomic DNA, but it is now appreciated that epigenetic information is also inherited through DNA methylation, histone modifications, and RNA.
+Indeed, examples of transgenerational epigenetic inheritance via the germline have been documented in plants and animals (1).

 RNA interference is an epigenetic phenomenon

 In addition to the cleavage by RDE-8, the ribonucleotidyltransferase RDE-3 add stretches of poly(UG) at the 3’end of the cleaved target mRNA and are essential for the production of secondary siRNAs by the RdRP (11).
-The secondary siRNAs are all antisense to the target transcript and are loaded into downstream Worm-specific Argonaute proteins (WAGOs).
-Once secondary siRNAs are triggered, they can be produced even in the absence of the initial dsRNA triggers.
+The secondary siRNAs are antisense to the target transcript and are loaded into downstream Worm-specific Argonaute proteins (WAGOs).
+Once secondary siRNAs are triggered, they can be produced even without the initial dsRNA triggers.
 Therefore, the inheritance of secondary siRNAs can maintain the multigenerational silencing even without the initial dsRNA trigger (12).
-The nuclear Argonaute HRDE-1, which load secondary siRNAs, is required to maintain the silencing across generations in absence of the initial dsRNA trigger (13).
+The nuclear Argonaute HRDE-1, which loads secondary siRNAs, is required to maintain the silencing across generations without the initial dsRNA trigger (13).
 HRDE-1 repress transcription and initiate the chromatin silencing by promoting the deposition of H3K9me3 and H3K27me3 on target loci (12,14).

-Despite this knowledge, the mechanism by which nuclear small RNAs initiate and maintain the chromatin silencing across generations is currently unknown.
+Despite this knowledge, the mechanism of nuclear small RNAs initiating and maintaining chromatin silencing across generations is currently unknown.

 Germline transmission of epigenetic information

-The mechanism by which piRNAs initiate endogenous silencing is similar to the one induced by dsRNAs during the RNAi phenomenon.
+The mechanism by which piRNAs initiate endogenous silencing is similar to that induced by dsRNAs during the RNAi phenomenon.

 Despite this knowledge, fundamental questions surrounding epigenetic inheritance remain unresolved: